justinleetyler/justinleetyler.github.io/references.md

 a kindle of kittens

 a bevy of ladies

-a tdesert of lapwing
+a +desert of lapwing

-an texultation or bevy of larks
+an +exultation or bevy of larks

-a tleap of leopards
+a +leap of leopards

 a pride of lions

-ff
-“"y

-ae al ies
+a +tiding of magpipes

-in ane suit) of mallard
+a +sord of +sute (=suit) of mallard

-: frichesse of martens
+a +richesse of martens

-a faith of merchants
+a +faith of merchants

-a tlabor of moles
+a +labor of moles

 a troop of monkeys

-a tbarren of mules
+a +barren of mules

-a twatch of nightingales
+a +watch of nightingales

-a tsuperfluity of nuns
+a +superfluity of nuns

 a covey of partridges

-a ¢muster of peacocks
+a +muster of peacocks
-a tmalapertness (= impertinence) of peddlers a rookery of penguins a head or (dial.) nye of pheasants a kit of pigeons flying together ’ a herd of pigs a stand, wing, or congregation of plovers a rush or flight of pochards a herd, pod, or school or porpoises a tpity of prisoners a covey of ptarmigan a litter of pups a bevy or drift of quail a string of racehorses an tunkindness of ravens a bevy of roes

-793
+a +malapertness (= impertinence) of peddlers

+a rookery of penguins

+a head or (dial.) nye of pheasants

+a kit of pigeons flying together

+a herd of pigs

+a +stand, wing, or +congregation of plovers

+a rush or flight of pochards

+a herd, pod, or school or porpoises

+a +pity of prisoners

+a covey of ptarmigan

+a litter of pups

+a bevy or drift of quail

+a string of racehorses

+an +unkindness of ravens

+a bevy of roes

-a parliament or tbuilding of rooks a hill of ruffs a herd or rookery of seals; a pod (= small herd) of seals a flock, herd, (dial.) drift or trip, or
+a parliament or +building of rooks

+a hill of ruffs

+a herd or rookery of seals; a pod (=small herd) of seals

-(Austral.) mob of sheep
+a flock, herd, (dial.) drift or trip, or (Austral.) mob of sheep

-a tdopping of sheldrake
+a +dopping of sheldrake

-a wisp or twalk of snipe
+a wisp or +walk of snipe

-a thost of sparrows
+a +host of sparrows

-a ¢murmuration of starlings
+a +murmuration of starlings

 a flight of swallows

-a game or herd of swans; a wedge of swans in the air a herd of swine; a sounder of tame swine, a tdrift of wild swine a tglozing (= fawning) of taverners a tspring of teal a bunch or knob of waterfowl a school, herd, or gam of whales; a pod (= small school) of whales; a grind of bottle-nosed whales a company or trip of widgeon a bunch, trip or plump of wildfowl;
+a game or herd of swans; a wedge of swans in the air

+a herd of swine; a +sounder of tame swine, a +drift of wild swine

+a +glozing (= fawning) of taverners

+a +spring of teal

+a bunch or knob of waterfowl

+a school, herd, or gam of whales; a pod (= small school) of whales; a grind of bottle-nosed whales

+a company or trip of widgeon

-a knob (less than 30) of wildfowl a pack or trout of wolves a gaggle of women (derisive) a ffall of woodcock a herd of wrens
+a bunch, trip or plump of wildfowl; a knob (less than 30) of wildfowl

-102
-76

-oflessaansze
+a pack or +rout of wolves

+a gaggle of women (derisive)

+a +fall of woodcock

-to a
+a herd of wrens
-i

-i Pttnesgist ei xeas Pisses

-tidhandballidtdaaiediitill ’

-a8
-=

-“a

-Nd

-2222272280 n tk eiucbag c

-Ui eee serome.
-TE. penn ch weeuaee ices eet gor

 ## Chemical Elements

 |Element  |Symbol  |Atomic Number  |